medic/cht-core/README.md

 ## Configuring Medic

+This app is highly configurable and can be modified to suit your needs.
+Read the guide for [developing community health applications](https://github.com/medic/medic-docs/blob/master/configuration/developing-community-health-applications.md) if you would like to customize your application further.

-We ship with one "standard" configuration, which can be a useful basis to start with.
+We include the "standard" configuration in this repo, which can be a useful basis to start with.
 It is located at [./config/standard](https://github.com/medic/medic/tree/master/config/standard).

-This app is highly configurable and can be modified to suit your needs.
-Read the guide for developing community health applications if you would like to customize your application further.

 Configuration is performed using [Medic Configurer](https://github.com/medic/medic-conf). `medic-conf` expects a particular structure (seen in the standard config above).
 It compiles forms and configuration into the required formats, as well as uploading that configuration and performing other tasks.